Charismatron/docs/docs/reference/pipeline-yaml-reference.md

         - name: my-secrets
 ```

-In this case the name of the file that was saved in a `secret` is `file.txt`
+In this case, the name of the file that was saved in a `secret` is `file.txt`
 and is located at the home directory of the VM.

 ## after_pipeline